inkmi/unicornus/README.md

 Creating a form in Unicornus is very simple.
 You define the data structure and then the form layout.
-Then you can simply call `RenderForm` with the data on the form layout to create html.
+Then you can simply call `RenderForm` with the data on the form layout to create HTML.

 ```go
 import (